Why Trust Our Teething Gel Recommendations?

 Is Baby Orajel without benzocaine safe?

-Orajel Baby Daytime & Nighttime Non-medicated cooling gel is completely safe and “Benzocaine free”.
+Orajel Baby Daytime & Nighttime Non-medicated cooling gel is completely safe and “Benzocaine-free”.
 Instead of numbing, it uses a non-medicated cooling sensation.
-This cooling sensation is a lifesaver for an irritated baby, as only a little bit works great and provides the baby with instant relief from teething pain.
-Orajel has truly redeemed themselves with their day & night cooling gel formula which is not only benzocaine-free but also Belladonna and Sugar-free.
+This cooling sensation is a lifesaver for an irritated baby, as only a little bit works wonders and provides instant relief from teething pain.
+Orajel has truly redeemed itself with their day & night cooling gel formula, which is not only benzocaine-free but also belladonna- and Sugar-free.

-Spry Infant Tooth Gel – Pros and Cons
+Ashton & Parsons Gel – Pros & Cons

 What We Liked